 This seems stupid.

-Third, she eventually agreed to work for minimum wage.
+Third, Williams eventually agreed to work for minimum wage.
 That fact seems to indicate that she didn’t have her talent agency negotiate any additional money at all.
 She’s not some random extra on the set – she’s a well-known actress, and the star of the movie.
-If she had wanted money, she could have at least asked for some money (like, perhaps, double the minimum wage), but she clearly didn’t.
+If she had wanted money, she could have at least asked for some money (like, perhaps, double the minimum wage), but she didn’t.
 Working for free/minimum wage was a statement of her devotion, according to what she stated in interviews.
 Let’s not discount the possibility that Williams was leveraging the story of the loss in pay to create Oscar buzz around her devotion and media buzz for her movie because of the potential pay gap headlines.
-She does not seem to be a dumb girl, so if that’s her game, brava!
+Let’s not assume that she was a naive girl when she could clearly be a savvy woman manipulating this whole ordeal to her advantage in a way that accepting more money could not.

 Anyway, back to why Wahlberg donating his difference in salary is a dumb way to reduce the pay gap.

-It seems like recent feminist movements (all this HeForShe stuff) are based on men sacrificing and fighting for women.
+It seems like some feminists believe that female advancement (all this HeForShe stuff) should be based on men sacrificing and fighting for women.
 It’s basically the typical chivalry ideal with the knight in shining armor and the damsel in distress.
-This both overburdens the men and infantilizes women, making it seem like women have no powers at all and must be rescued.
+This both overburdens the men and infantilizes women, making it seem like women have no power at all and must be rescued.

 Third, the problem with the pay gap is not the man’s acceptance of a higher amount, but the company’s offering of different salaries to a man and a woman by the company.
 This strategy focuses on the man, and not the company.
-Thus, this idea is not scalable.
 It assumes that for every interaction, the man must be ever vigilant to reduce his pay, while the focus should be on the company offering equal pay to both.
 That’s the only way that equal pay will work at all levels, without charity from men.

 I think the media is too quick to paint Williams as a martyr here.
-(If she were a man and received the payment she did, the story would be that she/he was a team player).
-I think she was passionate about this project and didn’t care about the money.
+If she were a man and received the payment she did, the story would be that she/he was a team player.
+This is what happens with star athletes who take pay cuts.
+I think Williams was passionate about this project and didn’t care about the money.
 I don’t see that there’s a problem that needs to be solved where wealthy women make the choice to work for less.
 That seems to infringe upon a woman’s right to make her own choices, which seems to be a fundamental tenet of feminism.

 And even if Williams was a martyr, and assuming that talent agencies for actresses are helpless to negotiate higher salaries for them (though they are the same agencies that represent actors), there seem to be better solutions than the actor taking a pay cut.
-Some ideas include:
+Like joint negotiations.

 What do you think about men renegotiating their salaries to get paid equal to their lower-paid female counterparts?